HISTORY OF WCFC SUPPORTERS TRUST

 Worcester City FC Supporters Limited was formed in 2003 with the purpose of giving fans a strong voice within the running of Worcester City FC.
 It was an early member of Supporters Direct (which has recently joined together with the Football Supporters Association).

-During the early 2000’s the Club was constantly “close” to moving to Nunnery Way in Worcester to a brand new purpose built stadium and by 2008 the Trust fell away and was due to be dissolved.
+During the late 1990’s and early 2000’s the Club was constantly “close” to moving to Nunnery Way in Worcester to a brand new purpose built stadium and by 2008 the Trust fell away and was due to be dissolved.
 However, a chance meeting delayed that decision and a meeting was held where supporters were exposed to the true situation that the club was in at the time.

 It was made clear to supporters that Nunnery Way was never going to happen and the football club was being used to enable the development at the site opening up the Junction 6-7 corridor of the M5 for development.